 Protects and strengthens the lower back

-If you often suffer with lower back pain when deadlifting or doing other exercises, the cable pull through can be a useful one for protecting the muscles in your lower back but helping to strengthen them at the same time.
-The exercise activates your glutes easily and in a controlled way.
-The muscles will be under tension for a long time too, helping you to strengthen them over time.
-This means your lower back won’t be required as much and you’re less likely to throw it out.
+If you often suffer from lower back pain when deadlifting or doing other exercises, the cable pull-through can be a useful one for protecting the muscles in your lower back but helping to strengthen them at the same time.
+The movement activates your glutes in a controlled way.
+The muscles will be under tension for a long time, helping you strengthen them over time.
+This means your lower back won’t be required as much, and you’re less likely to throw it out.

 What’s the difference between a cable pull through and a hip thrust?

 Hip thrusts often allow the lifter to add more load.
-Adding more weight plates is going to make the exercise heavier and harder than the cable machine will allow.
+Adding more weight plates will make the exercise heavier and more challenging than the cable machine will allow.

-Pull throughs are arguably a little simpler.
-The set up is quick and easy, without the need to load up a barbell, adjust a bench, and get into a balanced position as is needed for hip thrusts.
+Pull throughs are arguably a little more straightforward.
+The set-up is quick and easy, without the need to load up a barbell, adjust a bench, and get into a balanced position as is needed for hip thrusts.

-The pull through is also used to help with hamstring mobility.
-It’s all down to the way the knee moves, but you’re likely to feel more of a hamstring stretch doing pull throughs, meaning that if this is a problem area for you, it’s a good exercise to help you work on it.
+The pull-through is also used to help with hamstring mobility.
+It’s all down to how the knee moves, but you’re likely to feel more of a hamstring stretch doing pull-throughs, meaning that if this is a problem area for you, it’s an excellent exercise to help you work on it.

 Whether you’re a puller or a thruster.
 Or you only exclusively deadlift.
 Use your Hussle pass to support your training and make fitness much easier to fit in.
 Access thousands of gyms from across the country on a completely flexible basis.
 Take it one day, one week, or one month at a time.
 Just find a pass that suits you, see which gyms are nearby, and go.